Jack Hannah (Shortland Street): Storylines

 In 2020, Esther (Ngahuia Piripi) was invited to attend Jack's wedding to his husband, Matiu.
 Later in the year Jack returned to Ferndale to undertake a medical placement at the hospital under the guidance of Esther.
 The death of Phoenix Warner (Geordie Holibar) reminded Jack of the losses in his family whilst in Ferndale and he opted to cut his placement short.
 Jack returned the following year having landed a permanent role as a doctor in the Emergency Department, with Matiu to join him in the coming months.
 However Jack was devastated to learn Matiu had cheated on him with several men and the marriage ended.
 He briefly dated Zack Parker (Jack William Parker) before falling in love with Rico Hamilton (Sonam Hoani) but refused to break up Rico's long running relationship.
 He was devastated when Curtis was murdered whilst undercover in gangland Christchurch, and began dating the cop investigating, Hamish (Simon Arblaster).
 Despite several gang related incidents, Jack strongly defended Hamish only to discover he was corrupt and had contributed to Curtis' death.
 Devastated, he helped hand Hamish into the police.
 Struggling with romance for months, Jack fell helplessly in love with closeted senior hospital Manager Raj Prasad (Mel Odedra) only to be dumped within weeks.
+Jack struggled at the hospital following homophobia from Emmett Whitman (Stephen Lovatt) and Viliami To'a (Theo David), leading to burnout where he falsely accused a gang member of assaulting his daughter.
+He decided to leave the hospital and travel the world.
+Jack returned several months later to visit Dawn, having relocated and working in Sydney.
+Staying for a short period, he convinced her to move with him back to Australia, selling their share in the studio-apartment.